annaluizando/phonebook-ts/README.md

 ## 🩶 Thank you

 I learned more things by doing this project, so thanks for the time you took to see it :D !!

+** You are very welcome Anna, thank you for submitting this amazing test! **